DerLando/S9-MinSrfLib/documentation/paper.md

 # Introduction

+> The story of soap bubbles in mathematics, science, architecture and art is a never-ending story.
+> &mdash; *Michele Emmer*

 In the module *S9 - Computational optimization* we take a deeper look at the theory behind minimal surfaces and will develop a simple *polygon mesh based* solver integrated into the *Rhinoceros* and *Grasshopper* software package.
 This solver will be able to process arbitrary three dimensional polygon meshed, as long as they are triangular and have only **unique** vertices.
 The solver also gives users the opportunity to define certain *boundary conditions* for any given vertex of the input mesh.
 Those conditions will modify how the optimization is run and thus yield different results.

 ![A simple example of running the solver in grasshopper](resources/simple-minimization-screencap.png)